 - 15 minute observation period.

 In order for a breath test to be admissible, a person’s consent has to be freely and voluntarily given.
 If an officer tries to coerce a person into submitting to a breath test, the results could be inadmissible.
 An officer cannot tell a person if they pass the breath test, they will let them go, or that they will not be charged.
-The only information an officer can provide a person when asked to submit to a breath test are the consequences of failing or refusing the test as it applies to their driver’s license.
+The only information an officer can provide a person when asked to submit to a breath test is the consequences of failing or refusing the test as it applies to their driver’s license.

-Blood/Breath Partition Ratio
+Blood/breath Partition Ratio

 The alcohol concentration in your breath is directly proportional to the alcohol concentration in your blood.
 This assumption is based on Henry’s Law which basically states that at a constant temperature (here 34 degrees celsius), the amount of alcohol in the blood will be proportional to the amount of alcohol in the breath.
 The accepted ratio is 2100:1.
 This means that 1 milliliter of blood has 2100 times more ethanol than 1 milliliter of breath from the lungs.
 Studies have shown that this ratio can vary between 1500:1 and 3000:1.
-When the breath machine is assuming a 2100:1 ratio and a person’s actual ration is 2200:1 or higher, an inaccurately high result will be reported.
+When the breath machine is assuming a 2100:1 ratio and a person’s actual ratio is 2200:1 or higher, an inaccurately high result will be reported.

-If any alcohol gets regurgitated or burped back up into the mouth before a breath test, an inaccurate high reading can occur.
+If any alcohol gets regurgitated or burped back up into the mouth before a breath test, an inaccurately high reading can occur.
 Close attention has to be paid to what the person is doing on video before the breath test to ensure mouth alcohol does not play a role in a test.

 Breath machines do not actually test for alcohol.
 They actually test for a molecule with a carbon/hydrogen bond.
 People in a state of Ketoacidosis could have a breath test result affected by that condition alone.
 Ketones can be read as alcohol by the breath machine, and diabetics can have higher amounts in their breath.